-If you file and pay electronically, you have until May 1, 2024 to submit your SC1040 and full payment without penalties or interest.
-If you don't file and pay by May 1, 2024, penalties and interest will be charged from the tax due date (April 15, 2024) until you file and pay.
+However, you will not be subject to penalties and interest if you file and pay electronically by May 1, 2025.
+If you don't file and pay by May 1, 2025, penalties and interest will be charged from the tax due date (April 15, 2025) until you file and pay.

-The May 1, 2024 due date does not apply to federal returns or returns submitted by paper, both of which are due by April 15, 2024.
+The May 1, 2025 electronic incentive does not apply to federal returns or returns submitted by paper.